Donearm/Scientia/content/history/Christianity.md

 ---

 * [Marcion of Sinope](https://en.wikipedia.org/wiki/Marcion_of_Sinope) = founder of Marcionism.
 First to develop a New Testament canon.
 Then declared heretic and forced the orthodox Church to develop their own canon.
+* [Therapeautae](https://en.wikipedia.org/wiki/Therapeutae) = a Christian sect in Alexandria from 1st century a.C.
+Their practices were similar to Theravada Buddhism and their name may have been an adaption to Greek of the pali word Theravada.

 ## Apocryphal books